oskarbraten/kobayashi/README.md

 ### async inject(source, destination, tag)
 Injects the source template into a destination template at the specified tag.

-Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves with the resulting rendering.
+Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves with the resulting template.

 #### Parameters:
  * `source` : String or Promise